How to find a Wireless Access Point before launching a browser

 Let's face it...we are all creatures of habit.
 We boot up our notebooks to check our email, read the news or watch a YouTube video.
 First thing we do is click a web browser icon, such as Internet Explorer, Firefox, Chrome, Opera, Safari, etc. When we get the surprise message that the internet cannot be found, we wonder what happened.
 We are tempted to think our computer has malfunctioned.

 This problem is extremely common.
 And it may simply be the case that we have forgotten to connect to a network before launching a web browser.
 When we are at home or at the office, this step is never given a second thought.
 That's because our notebook computer (or tablet, or smartphone) remembers our location and automatically connects to a network that we have previously established and use regularly.
 But, if something changes (purchase of a new router or modem, a power outage that resets the router, or going to a different location), then we have to establish a connection with a new network before we actually start a web browser.

-Connecting to a wireless network requires four steps: 1) Scanning for a network; 2) Choosing a network; 3) Connecting to that chosen network; and 4) Typing in the password (or "Security Key," or "Passphrase") if the network is encrypted.
+Connecting to a wireless network requires four steps: Scanning for a network, Choosing a network, and Connecting to that network including any password if the network is encrypted.
 Only when these four steps have been accomplished successfully is the computer connected to a network.
 Once connected you may start the web browser of your choice.
 Here's a closer look at these four steps:

 1. Scanning for a network:

 In Microsoft Windows, there is a wireless utility found in the System Tray.
 If the wireless adapter is turned on and working properly, the utility icon will have an orange ball overlaying a signal symbol: